eljefe303030/Melius/README.md

 ## Please read ALL of this document before installing/playing the list.

-## Important - Starfield has being updated, if you try to install this list after your game has been updated it will not work.
+## Important
-I will update this list to make it install but it will take me a while to do this.
-To install this list after your game has been updated, you will need to [downgrade it to version 1.15.222](https://github.com/eljefe303030/Melius/blob/8cdec0e049f4205d4fae47c7ff1887a4313ab030/assets/docs/Downgrade%20to%201.15.222.md) before starting the installation of Melius.
+This version of Melius will downgrade your game to version 1.15.222, which is the version before the Free Lanes update.
+I will release a version based on the latest version in due course but first I need to wait for xEdit to be updated and a few mods to be updated, as currently I would not be able to produce a stable list that meets the required level of quality I would expect.

 # Contents List